TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/network-server.md

 - `ns.dev-addr-prefixes`: Device address prefixes of this Network Server
 - `ns.net-id`: NetID of this Network Server
 - `ns.cluster-id`: ClusterID of this Network Server.
 This is purely informative and is added as metadata to messages forwarded to the Application Server
+- `ns.device-kek-label`: Label of KEK used to encrypt device keys at rest

 ## Uplink Options

 - `ns.cooldown-window`: Time window starting right after deduplication window, during which, duplicate messages are discarded
 - `ns.deduplication-window`: Time window during which, duplicate messages are collected for metadata
+- `ns.application-uplink-queue.buffer-size`: Application uplink queue buffer size (default 1000)
+- `ns.application-uplink-queue.num-consumers`: Number of consumers for the application uplink queue (default 1)

 ## Downlink Options